google-deepmind/mujoco_menagerie/flexiv_rizon4/README.md

    - `kp = M_ii * w_n^2`
    - `kv = 2 * zeta * M_ii * w_n`

-   with a natural frequency of 5 Hz and a damping ratio of 2.0.
-The overdamped ratio compensates for the absence of reflected motor inertia (armature), which causes the mass matrix diagonal to underestimate the true effective inertia.
+   Natural frequencies are chosen per actuator class so that each actuator saturates at approximately 10 degrees of position error (1.5 Hz for `joint1`, 2.0 Hz for `joint2`, 6.0 Hz for `joint3`), with a critically damped response (zeta = 1).
 See [`compute_gains.py`](compute_gains.py) to reproduce or adjust these values.
 6. Added a `home` keyframe.
 7. Added `scene.xml` which includes the robot, with a textured groundplane, skybox, and haze.